ROCm/rdc/docs/install/install.rst

 Authentication keys
 ===================

-The RDC tool can be used with or without authentication.
+RDC can be used with or without authentication.
 If authentication is required you must configure proper authentication keys as described in *Authentication* in :ref:`rdc-handbook`.

 Prebuilt packages
 =================

-The RDC tool is packaged as part of the ROCm software repository.
+RDC is packaged as part of the ROCm software repository.
 You must install the AMD ROCm software before installing RDC, as described in `ROCm installation <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>`_.

 To install RDC after installing the ROCm package, use the following instructions.